log2timeline/dftimewolf/docs/architecture.md

     errors were added, dftimewolf will stop the execution of the recipe and exit.
 Non-critical errors will just be displayed and execution will continue.
-*   `cleanup`: Resets the state: moves the output data to the input attribute and clears the output for the next Module.
+*   `CleanUp`: Resets the state: moves the output data to the input attribute and clears the output for the next Module.
 Moves remaining (and therefore non-critical) errors to global_errors for later processing.